difference between fund flow statement and cash flow statement

 In summary, while both fund flow statements and cash flow statements provide insight into a company’s financial position, they have different objectives and uses.
 Fund flow statements provide an overview of both short-term and long-term capital movements within a company, while cash flow statements focus solely on the cash position of a company.
 Understanding the key differences between these two statements is essential in making informed financial decisions.

-See also difference between lan and man
+See also difference between chicken broth and stock

 Table difference between fund flow statement and cash flow statement